rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

     campaign: "Subscribe",
   },
   {
+    context: {
       traits: {
         plan: "Paid, Premium",
       },
+    },
   }
 );
 ```

-The above code snippet will append `plan` as a trait to the track event.The trait `email` will not be appended, as it was not specified in the `context.traits` field.
+The above code snippet will append `plan` as a trait to the track event.
+The trait `email` will not be appended, as it was not specified in the `context.traits` field.

 ## **Querystring API**

-RudderStack's Querystring API allows you to trigger `track`, `identify` calls using the query parameters.
+RudderStack's Querystring API allows you to trigger `track` and `identify` calls using the query parameters.

 You may use the below parameters as a query string parameters and trigger the corresponding call.